 Regular colonoscopic screening is part of the routine diagnosis and management of individuals at high-risk of developing CRC, including those with a family history of hereditary syndromes (familial polyposis, hereditary non-polyposis colon cancer (HNPCC)); individuals with long-standing ulcerative colitis or Crohn's disease; or high-risk adenomatous polyps or colon cancer.
 Referral to specialists is appropriate.
 It has been recommended that persons with a family history of adenomatous polyposis begin screening at puberty, and persons with a family history of HNPCC begin screening at 20 to 30 years of age.

+Flexible sigmoidoscopy enables the physician to look at the inside of the large intestine from the rectum through the last part of the colon, called the sigmoid or descending colon.
+Using this short, flexible fiberoptic tube that is inserted through the anus, the physician can see abnormal growths, bleeding, inflammation and ulcers in the lower part of the large intestine (colon) and the rectum.
+If polyps or cancer are found, then a colonoscopy will be necessary to screen for polyps or cancer in the rest of the colon.
 Although there are no RCTs proving that sigmoidoscopy reduces the mortality rate from CRC, a number of case-control studies have suggested that sigmoidoscopy is effective in reducing CRC mortality.
 The literature indicates that sigmoidoscopy can detect 70 to 80 % of CRC.
 However, sigmoidoscopy is unable to detect the substantial number of cancers that arise solely in the proximal colon.
 The literature indicates that some of the additional neoplasms that it misses can be detected by combining sigmoidoscopy with fecal occult blood testing.

 Some have advocated whole-bowel screening with colonoscopy or DCBE because it is able to detect proximal colon lesions.
 One study found that approximately 30 % of cancers detected by colonoscopy would not have been detected by sigmoidoscopy.
 However, no direct evidence proves that whole-bowel screening, either by colonoscopy or DCBE, reduces mortality, although clinical trials are now underway to investigate this.

+Colonoscopy allows the physician to examine the lining of the entire large intestine by using a flexible, fiberoptic instrument (colonoscope) that is inserted through the anus.
+This test may reveal inflamed tissue, abnormal growths, ulcers or early signs of cancer in the colon or rectum.
+Special instruments can be passed through the colonoscope to remove polyps if needed.
 Although the rate of complications from colonoscopy has been shown to be low, complications from colonoscopy are more common than from other screening procedures.
 Perforation of the colon and complications from anesthesia have been reported to occur in 0.1 to 0.3 % of colonoscopies performed by gastroenterologists, and death occurs in 0.01 % of colonoscopies.

 The USPSTF released updated recommendations on CRC screening.
 In contrast to the 2002 USPSTF recommendation, which applied to all adults 50 years of age and older without regard to an age at which to stop screening, USPSTF now recommends routine CRC screening in adults beginning at age 50 and continuing only until age 75 (USPSTF, 2008).
 The USPSTF recommends the following screening modalities: high-sensitivity fecal occult blood testing (FOBT), sigmoidoscopy with interval FOBT, or colonoscopy.
 The risks and benefits of these screening methods vary.
 The USPSTF does not recommend routine screening for adults 76 to 85 years of age; however, there may be considerations that support CRC screening in an individual patient.
 The USPSTF recommends against screening adults older than 85 years of age.
 The USPSTF concluded that there is insufficient evidence to permit a recommendation for CT colonography and fecal DNA.